Advanced Fellowship in Transplant Hepatology | NYU Langone Health

 Advanced Fellowship in Transplant Hepatology

-Accredited by the Accreditation Council for Graduate Medical Education (ACGME), the fellowship meets American Board of Internal Medicine (ABIM) requirements for board certification in transplant hepatology.
-Each year, we accept two fellows, who must be a postgraduate and have completed an ACGME–accredited gastroenterology fellowship.
+Our fellowship program accepts two fellows per year and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The fellowship meets American Board of Internal Medicine (ABIM) requirements for board certification in transplant hepatology.
+Applicants must have completed an ACGME–accredited gastroenterology fellowship.

 During the fellowship, you work under the supervision of our expert hepatologists and gain extensive inpatient and outpatient clinical experience.
 You also have the opportunity to participate in a variety of clinical research projects related to liver disease and liver transplantation.